FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 ## Preferred languages on the basic registration form

 FusionAuth has self service registration.
-It comes in two flavors.
-[Basic](/docs/v1/tech/guides/basic-registration-forms), which is available with all plans, including the forever free Community plan, and [advanced](/docs/v1/tech/guides/advanced-registration-forms), which requires a paid plan.
+It comes in two flavors:

+* [Basic registration](/docs/v1/tech/guides/basic-registration-forms), which is available with all plans, including the forever free Community plan.
+* [Advanced registration](/docs/v1/tech/guides/advanced-registration-forms), which requires a paid plan.

 In either case, when enabled, your users can self-register for your application by providing certain information.

 With basic, you are limited to a number of common registration fields, such as first name and last name.
-With this release, your users can now choose a preferred language when registering.
+With 1.47, your users can now choose a preferred language when registering.

 To set it up, you'd enable it in the basic registration configuration.